openequella/openequella.github.io/guides/FeaturesGuide2020.2/openEQUELLA-2020.2-FeaturesGuide.md

 5. Select a **Schema node**:

-6.  **Select a schema** from the drop-down list.
+    a.  **Select a schema** from the drop-down list.
 Note that the user must have the LIST_SCHEMA privilege granted for schemas to display in the list.

-7. Navigate to and select the required schema node by either expanding the tree manually or using the EXPAND ALL option.
+    b.
+Navigate to and select the required schema node by either expanding the tree manually or using the EXPAND ALL option.
     **NOTE: The selected schema node must have Index for Advanced Searches enabled in the schema.**

-8. Select **ADD**.
+    c.
+Select **ADD**.

 9. Click **SAVE**.
 The Classification now displays in the Refine search panel on the Search page.
 An example is shown in Figure 9.